 I always recommend using Cutting Edge on the underside of the ruler making the ruler stop quickly, easily, and accurately at the edge of the fabric so I get a consistent size every time.

 When making the cutting motion, align your shoulder, elbow, and wrist in line with the cut that is to be made.
 This gives more control and all of the cutting force is going forward with the cut rather than pushing the ruler to one side.

-Remember that practice Makes perfect!
-You can also watch our video tutorial on Rotary Cutting by Clicking Here!
+Remember that practice makes perfect!
+You may also like viewing our video tutorial on Rotary Cutting.